dvla/oepp-project-archetypes/project-parent/README.md

 project-parent
 ========

-Project provides Maven configuration which covers:
+This `pom.xml` provides Maven configuration which covers:
 - common test dependencies declaration
 - configuration for compile and test plugins
 - configuration for reporting plugins